-The passing score for each EOC assessment is the minimum score in Achievement Level 3 (see http://fcat.fldoe.org/fcat2/pdf/achlevel.pdf).
-For students who took an EOC assessment during its implementation year, districts may opt to convert the reported T scores to the established score scale to determine the Achievement Level a student would have earned if the achievement standards had been implemented at that time, or a district may allow these students to retake the test.
-Districts received a conversion table that may be used to convert students' T scores into the established scale scores.
+The passing score for each EOC assessment is the minimum score in Achievement Level 3 (see http://fcat.fldoe.org/fcat2/pdf/achlevel.pdf). .
 Additionally, districts may choose to administer an EOC assessment to students who did not have an opportunity to take it if they wish to qualify for the Scholar designation.